kamrawr/privacy-safe-pm-toolkit/README.md

 ## 📄 License

 This toolkit is designed for public benefit.
-Built by [Community Consulting Partners LLC](https://github.com/isaiahkamrar) for multilingual and low-income communities.
+Built by [Isaiah Kamrar](https://github.com/kamrawr) for multilingual and low-income communities.

 ## 🤝 Contributing